Together, we can save a life!

 We feel that a low student to instructor ratio is the key to maximized learning in the classroom.
 Thus, we keep a maximum 12 to 1 instructor to student ratio.
 Oftentimes, our ratios are less.

 Organizations and Group Programs:

 Beyond Limits Education (BLE) is approved and licensed to deliver a variety of curriculum from the lay person to the professional rescuer level.
 We are a licensed training provider for the American Red Cross, American Health & Safety Institute, and California Emergency Medical Services Authority (ICEMA region) allowing us to offer a variety of course types including CEUs for EMTs and Paramedics.
+We also have the ability to sponsor wilderness medicine courses through Wilderness Medical Associates International.
 BLE is here to assist you in assessing your needs and customizing a program that fits your group or organization’s specific need.
 Click HERE for more information.

 Public Course Offerings